 When you tape on each flower, don’t tape it too near the flower head.
 Leave a little bit of the stem, or it will look very stiff and false.
-By leaving some of the flower stem before you tape it to the main stem gives the spray a bit of movement, and also you can arrange the flowers easily where you want them.
+Leaving some of the flower stems before you tape them to the main stem gives the spray a bit of movement, and also, you can arrange the flowers easily where you want them.

 Next, I’m adding the large leaves in the center.
 Refer to Video at 20:41